 Consider providing sign- out kits for parents

-Respect that in some cultures it is the parents responsibility to talk about sensitive health topics.
+Respect that in some cultures it is the parents’ responsibility to talk about sensitive health topics.

 Supply a resource package, summary to parents at the end of sensitive units they may assist in the process of dealing with arising issues.